 Deceased veterans must be remembered but not for heroism or glory or any perceived "victory".
 Their untimely deaths best remind us of the pain of war, the futility, the loss of innocence, and the needless suffering that lingers in places far beyond the battlefield.
 The youngest of minds need to know these realities to learn an abhorrence of war and to appreciate the value of diplomacy, detente, and informed consensus—the value of human dignity—and to embrace a loathing of military service for imperialistic purposes.
 Such awareness constitutes education in part.
 Training produces more flag-waving fools.

-Long ago Plato argued that cities, nations, and the human race could have no rest from evils before rule by philosopher kings is established and until political greatness and wisdom entirely coincide.
-Try to envision a Middle East and north Africa under highly educated world leaders who place enormous value on human dignity and who never attempt to expand their influence with either extortion or brute force.
-Now imagine Donald Trump or Hillary Clinton in any position of world leadership.
-Nightmares!
+Long ago Plato argued that cities, nations, and the human race could have no rest from evils before rule by philosopher kings is established and until political greatness and wisdom entirely coincide—not a likely happening under The Donald.
+Try to envision the planet under highly educated and astute world leaders who place enormous value on human dignity and who never attempt to expand their influence with either extortion or brute force.
+Then dream on.